 - PDZ-binding kinase

-All PAINS, toxic, and reactive compounds are excluded from the Library, Ro5 compliance is indicated.
-All compounds are in stock, the Library is being updated continuously with newly-synthesized molecules.
+All PAINS, toxic, and reactive compounds are excluded from this Screening Library, Ro5 compliance is indicated for each compound.
+The selection is being updated continuously with newly-synthesized molecules.

 *The results could be traced back to the specific cell lines or single cancer targets (indicated in the column “Target type” within the corresponding SD file).